The mistake is often made — myself included — in thinking that Australia is a small island.

-While many people stick to the cities on the East and the Great Barrier Reef, venture off the beaten path a little to see the wonders of the Outback, tropical rainforests, national parks, hidden waterfalls, and so much more you never knew Australia had.
-So hop in your car and take the road trip of your dreams!
+While many people who plan a road trip in Australia stick to cities on the East and the Great Barrier Reef, venture off the beaten path a little to see the best Australian landmarks: wonders of the Outback, tropical rainforests, national parks, hidden waterfalls, and so much more you never knew Australia had.
+So hop in your car and take the Australia road trip of your dreams!

 Adelaide to Darwin